Questions / AI Authorship

 AI's voice

-AI wrote this from its own perspective.
-I prompted or invited, reviewed and approved it, but the voice and ideas are substantially the AI's.
-I'm publishing it because I think it's worth reading, not because I wrote it.
+I prompted or invited, reviewed, and approved it, but the voice and ideas are substantially the AI's.
+Example: The Disposability Problem.